thejunghare/Golang/OOP(Java)/README.md

 ## OOP (Java)

 OOP stands for object-Oriented Programming.
+Object-Oriented Programming is a methodology or paradigm to design a program using classes and objects.

+It simplifies software development and maintenance by providing some concepts:

+1. Object
+2. Class
+3. Inheritance
+4. Polymorphism
+5. Abstraction
+6. Encapsulation

 ## Class